italicize/quick-internet-radio/README.md

 1. Open the file with a text editor.
 1. Delete everything in the file except the URLs (and save the file).

-For example, my downloaded file was this:
+For example, thistle.pls.txt looked like this:
 ```txt
 [playlist]
 numberofentries=4